tdwg/bdq/tg2/_review/docs/supplement/index.md

 ### 2.4 Framework Competency Questions

-The development of the representation of the Fitness for Use Framework as an owl ontology (bdqffdq:) was influenced by competency questions, shaped by the late Robert A. Morris, and originally written by David Lowery (within in the kurator-ffdq codebase) <!--- Reference?-->.
+The development of the representation of the Fitness for Use Framework as an owl ontology (bdqffdq:) was influenced by competency questions, shaped by the late Robert A. Morris, and originally written by David Lowery (within in the kurator-ffdq codebase (Morris and Lowery, 2018); see [kurator-ffdq competency questions](https://github.com/kurator-org/kurator-ffdq/tree/53ce808117d83cbe84e6820636c90e404a4c6886/competencyquestions)).
 The development of our test descriptors (the terms used to describe our tests) led to changes in the ontology (largely adopting a consistent naming pattern).
 Changes to the specifics of competency questions follow on from that.

 Example comptency questions that can be asked of the RDF representation of bdqcore: